Nuevo Laredo: Economy

 Nuevo Laredo is a strategic investment point.
 On this site there are six recognized industrial parks: Oradel Industrial Center, Longoria Industrial Park, Rio Bravo Industrial Park, Modulo Industrial America, FINSA Industrial Park, and Industrial Park Pyme.

 Education

-The educational infrastructure amounted to 288 school sites which are 71 kindergartens, 148 elementary schools, 34 junior high schools, 14 high schools, 13 vocational schools and 12 universities.
+The educational infrastructure amounted to 288 school sites: 71 kindergartens, 148 elementary schools, 34 junior high schools, 14 high schools, 13 vocational schools and 12 universities.

 Higher education

 There are twelve universities in Nuevo Laredo.
 Undergraduate studies normally last at least 3 years, divided into semesters or quarters, depending on the college or university.

 Every graduate gets a bachelor's degree (Licenciatura or Ingenieria).
 Some of these universities also offer postgraduate studies.
-A "maestría" is a 2-year degree after a bachelor's degree, which awards the title of Master (Maestro).
+A "maestría" is a two-year degree after a bachelor's degree, which awards the title of Master (Maestro).